-Houston, Texas, maintains one of the largest and most complex U.S. municipal water supply networks that provides water to over 2.3 million community members by distributing more than 146 billion gallons yearly
+Houston, Texas, maintains one of the largest and most complex municipal water supply networks in the U.S., distributing more than 146 billion gallons of water annually to over 2.3 million community members.

-The article educates readers about the city's water sources, tap water quality and standards, common contaminants, and the available safety measures that lead to clean drinking water.
+The article educates readers about the city's water sources, tap water quality and standards, common contaminants, and the safety measures to ensure clean drinking water.

 Sources of Water in Houston